-MAJOR: Thirty (30) credit hours are required.
+MAJOR (CLASS OF 2006-2008 ONLY): Thirty (30) credit hours are required.
 COM 1000, Survey of Communication Studies, and COM 1100, Public Speaking, are prerequisites which must be taken in the sophomore year.
 A minimum G.P.A. of 2.5 is required.
 COM 5000, Communication Research, should be taken in the junior year or prior to taking COM 5050, Senior Project.

-After completing COM 1000 and declaring the Communication major, students will consult their academic advisers and choose one of three areas of emphasis: Rhetoric & Performance Studies (2000-2950), Media & Film Studies (3000 -3950), and Interpersonal and Organizational Studies (4000 - 4950).
+After enrolling in the required prerequisites, COM 1000 and COM 1100 and declaring the Communication major, students will consult their academic advisers and choose one of three areas of emphasis: Rhetoric & Performance Studies (2000-2950), Media & Film Studies (3000 -3950), and Interpersonal and Organizational Studies (4000 - 4950).
 They will take three courses in the area of emphasis, one course in each of the other two areas, and one additional course in an area of their choice to complete the major.
 A complete listing of courses divided by area of emphasis is available in the Communication office.

-Communication majors who doose internships may use three credits to satisfy major requirements.
+Communication majors who choose internships may use three credits to satisfy major requirements.
 If more internship credits are taken, they must be free electives.